rpascalie/SuperTeleporter/README.md

 I am still working on it and plan to add more levels playing around the teleportation.
 It is my first somewhat complete Unity game, I appreciate any feedback!

-I used the following assets as place holders until I add my own:
+I used the following assets as placeholders until I add my own:

 - [2D Casual UI HD](https://assetstore.unity.com/packages/2d/gui/icons/2d-casual-ui-hd-82080)